John Steinbeck was born 27 February 1902, and died 20 December 1968.

 - Write it as a letter aimed at one person.
 This removes the vague terror of addressing the large and faceless audience and it also, you will find, will give a sense of freedom and a lack of self-consciousness.

 - We are lonesome animals.
-We spend all of our life trying to be less lonesome.
-One of our ancient methods is to tell a story.
+We spend all our life trying to be less lonesome.
+And one of our ancient methods is to tell a story, begging the listener to say, and to feel, ‘Yes, that’s the way it is, or at least that’s the way I feel it.
+You’re not as alone as you thought.’

 - In utter loneliness a writer tries to explain the inexplicable.